depersgroep/fannypack/hugo/content/templates/drawer.md

 # Drawer template

 Example template with a **drawer**.
-A drawer is an auto-collapsible sidebar with navigational elements.
+A drawer is an (auto-) collapsible sidebar with navigational elements.
 You see this pattern often in dashboards.
+Toggling the drawer is done with the checkbox hack

 <table class="table table--horizontal-borders">
 	<thead>